Khandvi (1 serving(s)), Dal Yellow (Hommade) (1 Serving), White Rice (100 G), Cook - Brinjal Bhaji (1 portion260g) and Wheat Chapati (ID) (1 Serving)

 Portion Control

-Reduce the portion sizes of white rice and wheat chapati.
-Opt for smaller servings to lessen the overall glucose load.
+Reduce the portion sizes of high-carb foods like white rice and wheat chapati.
+Consider using smaller plates to help control portions visually.

-Add a source of lean protein such as grilled chicken, tofu, or lentils.
-Protein can aid in stabilizing blood sugar levels.
+Add a source of lean protein to your meal, such as grilled chicken or tofu.
+Protein helps to stabilize blood sugar levels and reduce spikes.

 Post-Meal Activity